 Veterans and active military save up to 30% on AARP Membership.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

-The IRS says VA beneficiaries will not be able to enter Direct Express debit card account information into the non-filers tool.
-Either enter bank account information to receive a direct deposit or leave the bank account information blank to receive payment by mail.
+VA beneficiaries will not be able to enter Direct Express debit card account information into the non-filers tool.
+Either enter bank account information to receive a payment by direct deposit or leave the bank account information blank to receive payment by mail, the IRS says.

 You can check the status of your payments by using the Get My Payment tool on the IRS website.
 The IRS will also send a Notice 1444 in the mail after they send the payment.
 Keep this with your individual tax records.